What Is a Hit and Run?

 The victim of a hit and run has a lot riding on finding the driver who left the scene.
 If they were the one who caused the accident, they are responsible for paying the injured party’s medical bills and other damages.
 A hit and run lawyer can help find the driver so their client can get the compensation they need.

 An experienced California hit and run lawyer from Krasney Law will use the evidence available to track down the driver.
 Accident witness testimony, evidence such as traffic cameras, and more can help identify who the driver is.
 At the same time, we will work with you to help you understand your insurance policy.
-Our personal injury lawyers help you file the paperwork and get all the financial help available to you.
+Our car accident lawyers help you file the paperwork and get all the financial help available to you.

 Filing an Uninsured Motorist Claim